Consumer Medicine Information

 Keep this leaflet with the medicine.
 You may need to read it again.

 GAPENTIN capsules contain gabapentin as the active ingredient.

 GAPENTIN belongs to a group of medicines called anticonvulsants and is used to control epilepsy.
 It is also used in addition to current anti-epileptic therapy when the current treatment is no longer working as well.
 Epilepsy is a condition where you have repeated seizures (fits).
 There are many different types of seizures, ranging from mild to severe.

-This medicine is also used to treat neuropathic pain, which is usually described as a shooting, stabbing or burning pain.
+This medicine is also used to treat neuropathic pain, a type of pain caused by damage to the nerves

 Anticonvulsants such as GAPENTIN are thought to work by controlling brain chemicals which send signals to nerves so that seizures are treated.